5.6. Visibility Check Rules

 5.6.3.
 Status of t_xmin is COMMITTED

-A tuple whose t_xmin status is COMMITTED is visible (Rules 6,8, and 9), except under three conditions.
+A tuple whose t_xmin status is COMMITTED is visible (Rules 6, 8, and 9), with three exceptions.

 /* t_xmin status == COMMITTED */